 - Portability Kit: Wheels and rollers, and handles.
 This makes moving your generators easier.
 Although they will cost more, we recommend generators with wheels or rollers, and handles

-- Generator Brands: Firman, Elepaq, Lutian, Haier Thermocool, Sumec, Tiger, Elemax, Sumec Firman, Honda, Tec, Senci, Hyundai, Parsun, Yamaha, Tigmax, Citizen, Osycris, & so on.
-For industrial generators you have Mikano, Lister, Perkins, Cummins, FG Wilson, Kipor, etc to choose from
+- Generator Brands: Firman, Elepaq, Lutian, Thermocool, Sumec, Maxi, Tiger, Elemax, Senwei, Sumec Firman, Honda, Tec, Senci, Hyundai, Parsun, Yamaha, Tigmax, Elepon, Fuji, Jinling, Sunshow, Citizen, Osycris, Okayama, & so on.
+For industrial generators you have Mikano, Lister, Perkins, Cummins, FG Wilson, Kipor, Hyundai, etc to choose from

 With a good knowledge of characteristic/ratings and features of generators, you are now in a good position to make a more informed choice.